air-sky-one/attract-mode/README.md

 6. Shader
   * Download that https://github.com/pinkeen/libretro-common-shaders-glsl/blob/master/scanline.glsl into :
-  * smb://retropie/configs/all/retroarch/shaders (i just remembre that you have to access from smb instead of ssh for convinience) smb:\\Retropie\configs\Retroarch\shader\shader
+  * smb://retropie/configs/all/retroarch/shaders/shaders(i just remembre that you have to access from smb instead of ssh for convinience)
   * go on folder above, create a scanline.glsl from crt-pi.glsl and replace the name into the file
   * go to retroarch.cfg and change video-shader to scaneline.glsl